WolframRhodium/VapourSynth-dpid/README.md

 It acts like a convolutional filters where input pixels contribute more to the output image the more their color deviates from their local neighborhood, which preserves visually important details.

 ## Requirements
-CUDA (and NVIDA GPU with at least Kepler Architecture to enable compute capabilities 3.0)
+CUDA-Enabled GPU

 ## Supported Formats

-sample type & bps: RGB 8 bit integer
+sample type & bps: RGB 8-16 bit integer

 ## Usage